rocktronica/OneFileCMS/readme.markdown

 ### Multi-Language Support?

 Yes!
-(But only English, German and Spanish are available so far.)
+Currently, English, German, and Spanish are available.
+(Someone told me he was working on an Esparento translation, but he might have been kidding...)

 ### Can I have more than one username/password?

 Yes!
 Well, sort of - indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
 Then, with each copy, maintain different user names and passwords.
 Also, so that one user does not log out the other, change the $session_name config variables.

-Now, since there is no database or other means of granular control and acess logging, multiple users may be kind of pointless.
+Now, since there is no database or other means of granular control and access logging, multiple users may be kind of pointless.
 On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 ## Requirements